nightingaleproject/vrdr-dotnet/README.md

 ```bash
 dotnet test
 ```

+#### Filtering tests
+Tests have been added to test the filtering process as well as the parsing of filtered files to ensure a valid file is generated from filtering.
+These tests will run with the above commands.

+##### Filtering tests description

+**ADDRESS_DShouldEqual**: Tests that the `DeathLocationAddress` field isn't filtered out.
+**LIMITSShouldEqual_1**: Tests that the `ResidenceWithinCityLimits` field isn't filtered out.
+[Related to ticket: https://ruvos.atlassian.net/browse/STEVESD-2582]
+**LIMITSShouldEqual_2**: Tests that the `ResidenceWithinCityLimits` field isn't filtered out.
+[Related to ticket: https://ruvos.atlassian.net/browse/STEVESD-2582]
+**PreFilteredFileEqualsFilteredFile**: Tests that filtering through all fields in a file results in all fields being the same before and after filtering.
+**FilteringNoFields**: Tests filtering no fields results in a valid Death Record.
+**FilteringPlusParsingTest_1**: Tests filtering results in a valid Death Record.
+**FilteringPlusParsingTest_2**: Tests filtering results in a valid Death Record.
+**FilteringPlusParsingTest_3**: Tests filtering results in a valid Death Record.
+**FilteringPlusParsingTest_4**: Tests filtering results in a valid Death Record.
+**FilteringPlusParsingTest_5**: Tests filtering results in a valid Death Record.
+**FilterAllFields_1**: Tests filtering all fields results in a valid Death Record.
+**FilterAllFields_2**: Tests filtering all fields results in a valid Death Record.
+**FilterAllFields_3**: Tests filtering all fields results in a valid Death Record.
+**FilterFilePerJurisdictionFilters**: Tests that each jurisdictions filter results in a valid Death Record.

 ### VRDR.CLI
 This directory contains a sample command line interface app that uses the VRDR library to do a few different things.